huan/ffi-adapter/README.md

 // Output: factorial(5) = 120
 ```

-That's it! super clean, beautiful, and easy to maintain!
+You will agree with me that it's super clean, beautiful, and easy to maintain! ;-)

 ## Resources